IntelPython/dpctl/docs/doc_sources/user_guides/environment_variables.rst

 --------------------------

 Setting this debugging variable enables specific levels of tracing for SYCL Programming Interfaces (PI).
-The value of the variable is a bit-mask, with the following supported values
+The value of the variable is a bit-mask, with the following supported values:

 .. list-table::
     :header-rows: 1